 The Research question for the study is How do different risk factors contribute to the metastasis of Her-2 low with FISH breast cancer, among women aged 45 or above in the Chinese population?
 So the outcome variable would be Metastasis, when the result is one, it means that the breast cancer has metastasized and vice versa.
 Exposure variables are Tumor Size, Number of Lymph nodes, CA125.
 In the exposure variables Tumor Size, Number of Lymph nodes, and CA125 are continuous variables.

-The Hypothesis for the study is that there is no significant risk factor that can influence the metastasis rates of women who have Her-2 low with FISH breast cancer in the specified age group (≥45) in China.
+The Hypothesis for the study is that there is no significant risk factor that can influence the metastasis rates of women who have Her-2 low with FISH breast cancer in the specified age group (≥45 years age) in China.

 2.3 Statistical Analysis Plan.